Richard Smallwood (footballer): Hull City

 On 11 August 2020, Smallwood signed for Hull City, on a two-year deal with an option to extend a further year.
 Smallwood was then named as Hull City's captain for the upcoming 2020–21 season.

 Smallwood played his first game for the club on 5 September 2020, in the first round of the EFL Cup away against Sunderland, which Hull won on penalties after a 0–0 draw.
 Hull were crowned as League One champions in his first season, as he made 27 league appearances.

 He scored his first goal for Hull in a 4–1 win at Preston North End on 7 August 2021.
 Smallwood was released at the end of the 2021–22 season.

 Bradford City

 On 22 June 2022, Smallwood signed for Bradford City on a free transfer on an initial two year deal.
 In July 2022 he was made captain.
 At the end of the 2023–24 season, he triggered a contract extension.

 Bradford were promoted in third place on the final day of the 2024–25 season, after a 96th-minute winner in a 1–0 home win against Fleetwood Town.
 He was named Bradford City's Player of the Year for the promotion season – one of 5 club awards he received.
 Smallwood was also included in the division's Team of the Season.

 On 2 June 2025, the player said the club had not offered him a new contract and he would therefore be leaving.

 Tranmere Rovers

 On 14 July 2025, Smallwood signed for League Two Tranmere Rovers on a one-year deal.

+On 2 February 2026, Smallwood joined fellow League Two club Bristol Rovers on loan for the remainder of the 2025–26 season.
+The move saw him reunite with former Rotherham United manager Steve Evans.

+He was released by Tranmere Rovers upon the expiry of his contract at the end of the 2025–26 season.

+Bristol Rovers

+On 5 June 2026, following his successful loan spell the previous season, Smallwood agreed to join League Two club Bristol Rovers on a one-year deal.